macyabbey/draft-abbey-scim-agent-extension/draft-scim-agent-extension.md

          The following sub-attributes are defined:

          type
             The type of URL.
-Canonical values are: "sso", "api", "homepage", "console".
+Canonical values are: "ssoEndpoint", "loginPage", "api", "homepage".

          primary
             A Boolean value indicating whether this is the primary URL of this type.